basantttt/simpleTextEditor/README.md

-# simpleTextEditor
+# simpleText
-hello Guys i just created a simple text editor app, while learning javascript , hope u guys love it , i just made it while learning , nothing fancy
+my sister is currently learning to code ,and she created this beautiful project while learning